maurolepore/meetups/code/text-processing/README.md

 * `[HAND]` = only the characters "H", "A", "N", or "D" (no other characters)
 * `[^HAND]` = any characters EXCEPT "H", "A", "N", or "D"
 * `e?` = maybe the letter "e" is there, maybe not

+Many examples can be found at `?regex`, but more extensive documentation is a quick Google search away.

 > Would each of the following strings match the pattern `(chocolate|vanilla){2,}`?
 Why or why not?
 > A. "I bought a tub of chocolate ice cream."